Duran914/test-framework/README.md

 ```Python
 click({"Add to Cart Button":"#addBtn"})
 ```
 * Accepts a dictionary (object) of a element name as a key and a selector as its value.
-Mulitple objects can be passed if clicking thorugh numerous elements.
+Mulitple objects can be passed if clicking through numerous elements.

 #